-Here’s a very recent review paper about the bacterial Type VI Secretion System (T6SS), or for the laymen out there, this video gets the message across:
+Here’s a recent review paper about the bacterial Type VI Secretion System (T6SS), or for the laymen out there, this video gets the message across:

 I was first introduced to the T6SS as part of my undergraduate studies, in a class all about the effectors of disease possessed by bacteria and other microorganisms.
 I’ve been learning more about it recently and it’s absolutely fascinating for a number of reasons.

 For a start, it’s a bacterial machine, but the main components of it appear to be derived from an ancestral lambda T4 phage structure, meaning it was co-opted for function in the bacteria after a virus inserted its genome into the bacteria’s.
 We’ve all heard of Horizontal Gene Transfer (HGT), but this example takes it to another level!